maryamghasemitarei/Transion-of-SARS-CoV-2-Spike-protein/project-files/README.txt

 5- the zipped file named "oxidized_up" contains all input files of simulation  of oxidized spike protein in the up conformation.
 6- the folder named "TMD-native" contains all input files of targeted MD simulation of native system from down to up and up to down.
 7- the folder named "TMD-oxidized" contains all input files of targeted MD simulation of oxidized system from down to up and up to down.
+8- the folder named "US-simulations" contains all input files necessary for umbrella sampling simulation of native and oxidized system.

 Any sub-folder and zipped file have its own README file.